Skip to Content

 The color of the stone varies.
 It is a pale yellow, juicy lemon, bright honey.
 The color depends on impurities, ferric iron, tetravalent silicon, and trivalent aluminum.

-Even being a variety of the most widespread stone, natural citrine is very rare.
+Even though it is a variety of the most widespread stones, natural citrine is rare.
 Most stones available now on the market are mostly heated amethyst.

 Ametrine

-A rare two-tone stone that combines the names and colors of two quartz varieties described above at the same time – amethyst and citrine.
+A rare two-tone stone that combines the names and colors of two quartz varieties described above simultaneously – amethyst and citrine.

 Ametrine or bolivianite is a by-color variety of quartz.
-In ametrine crystals, the color is distributed unevenly over the zones of growth, with alternating areas of purple-lilac amethyst and yellow citrine.
+In ametrine crystals, the color is distributed unevenly over the growth zones, with alternating purple-lilac amethyst and yellow citrine areas.
 It is mined at the Anai mine (Anahai), dep.
 Santa Cruz, Bolivia (an original location that gives the name Bolivianite).

 Strawberry Quartz